ebrasha/abdal-4iproto-server/README.md

 - **Total Usage Analytics**: Cumulative traffic statistics across all sessions
 - **Automatic Data Persistence**: Traffic data saved to JSON files every 10 seconds
 - **Live Bandwidth Monitoring**: Real-time bandwidth usage display
+- **Blocking Unauthorized Websites**: Blocks websites that you do not want the user to visit.
+- **Blocking Unauthorized IPs**: Blocks IP addresses that you do not want the user to visit.

 ### 🌐 Network Capabilities
 - **Multi-port Support**: Run server on multiple ports simultaneously